How to Remove Tree Roots From Lawn

 • Grinding the Stump: The grinder breaks down the stump and adjacent roots into small pieces.
 We at Owens Brothers Tree Service offer a stump grinding service.

 • Depth Limitation: Grind down to about 6 to 8 inches below ground level.
+Learn more about tree root depth by species here.

 • Final Removal: The remaining roots can be treated chemically or removed manually.